ConverExcel2TXF - Broker Instructions Add ConvertExcel2TXF to cart View Cart

 2. Click "tax activity".

 3. Select the date range you want.
 Only 3 months can be selected at a time.
-You will have to download 4 quarters and then combine them to a single file later.
+You will have to download 4 quarters and then combine them to a single file (via copying and pasting).

 4. Under "Security type" select either "All".